College of Coastal Georgia Data & Information Overview

 Student Loan Debt

-How Much Money Do CCGA Graduates Make?students who graduate with a bachelor's degree from CCGA make about $28,300 a year during their first few years of employment after graduation.
-Unfortunately, this is 29% less that the average college graduate's salary of $39,802 per year.
+How Much Money Do CCGA Graduates Make?bachelor's degree recipients from CCGA make around $31,764 per year during the early years of their employment.
+Unfortunately, this is 25% less that the average college graduate's salary of $42,485 per year.
 However, graduates in your major field may make more.

 Location of College of Coastal Georgia

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|